alex-kalinin/alex-kalinin.github.io/_posts/2018-06-15-create-docker-container-for-spark-bigdl-lenet-demo.md

+---
+title: How to Create Self-Container Docker Container for Spark/BigDL Demo
+---

 In this post I will walk you through the steps to set up a working environment for the hands-on part of my workhop on Image Recognition with Spark/BigDL.
 If you want to jump to the workshop part right away, you can download a pre-built docker image from [https://hub.docker.com/r/kalininalex/lenet-bigdl/](https://hub.docker.com/r/kalininalex/lenet-bigdl/).

 We'll now create a docker image from scratch.
 First, we need to choose a base image, such as Ubuntu Linux distribution.
 Let's download such image first: